robot5000-design/ms2/documentation/final-testing.md

 - If the height is less than 1000px the header is hidden during questions.
 - If the height is less than 750px the screen scrolls to show the next question button.
 Except if question type is boolean.
-- No problems are found.
+- All tests passed.
+No problems are found.

 ### __Summary:__